elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   - Disallow latest tag default is now `deny`, was `dryrun`
   - Require trusted image registry default is now `warn`, was `deny`
   - Require network policies default is now `warn`, was `deny`
+- Moved creation of `extra-workload-admins` to the `user-rbac` chart

 ### Removed